 Learning to live with an illness can be difficult.
 You may benefit from psychological counseling that can help you better manage your life.
 Counseling can be individual or in a support group.

 If you smoke, your doctor will advise you about the most effective programs to help you quit.

-If other treatments fail, a lung transplant may be necessary.
+If other treatments fail, you may need a lung transplant.
 A transplant can improve both the quality and length of your life.